IP-CAM/D4U_Migration_API_Dev/README.md

 # d4u_migration_api
-An OpenCart extention that helps your connect the E-Commerce to ERP(s) and fetch the data
+An OpenCart extention that helps your connect the E-Commerce to ERP(s) and fetch/migrate data